pdanio/academic-kickstart/content/advisory/_index.md

 view: 2

 # Optional header image (relative to `static/media/` folder).
-header: "We offer advisory services to governments and institutions."
+header: We offer advisory services to governments and institutions.
   caption: "We offer advisory services to governments and institutions."
   image: ""
 ---